wokaikaixinxin/OrientedFormer/README.md

-# OrientedFormer: An End-to-End Transformer-Based Oriented Object Detector in Remote Sensing Images
+# (TGRS 2024) OrientedFormer: An End-to-End Transformer-Based Oriented Object Detector in Remote Sensing Images

 The Chinese Version is below (中文版在下面).

 ## Introduction